Dana Casciotti, PhD, Diana Zuckerman, PhD, and Juliana Stebbins

 In 2012, the FDA announced its conclusion that women taking Yaz and other drospirenone-containing oral contraceptives may be at an increased risk for developing blood clots compared to women taking pills containing other forms of progestin.
 Rather than taking the drugs off the market, the FDA decided to change the labels for Yaz, Yasmin, Beyaz and Safyral to warn patients and doctors about the increased risk for developing blood clots.
 The FDA is encouraging women to discuss their risk for blood clots with a healthcare professional before deciding which birth control method is best for them.
 Healthcare professionals are also being encouraged to consider the possible increased risk for blood clots with drosperinone-containing oral contraceptives before prescrib

-Although all birth control pills can cause blood clots, and all contain a warning about that risk, the FDA has reviewed six studies published over the last three years to evaluate whether these risks are higher with oral contraceptives containing drospirenone.
+Although all birth control pills can cause blood clots, and all contain a warning about that risk, the FDA has reviewed six studies published over the last three years to evaluate whether these problems are higher with oral contraceptives containing drospirenone.
 Four of the six studies showed higher risks.
 Two studies published in 2009 reported that taking oral contraceptives containing drospirenone increases the risk of blood clots by 1.5-to-2 times compared to taking pills containing the progestin levonorgestrel.2,3 Additionally, two articles published in 2011 in the British Medical Journal reported an increased risk of blood clots that was 2 to 3 times as high with drospirenone compared to other types of birth control pills.4,5 and a third article published in the same journal in 2015 found approximately double the risk.6 Only two published studies of drospirenone-a study led by J.D.
 Seeger and a study conducted by J.C.
 Dinger-report there is not an elevated risk with Yaz and generic versions.7,8

 What could account for the different findings?
 The authors of the studies that found no increased risk for drospirenone had financial and professional ties to the manufacturer that makes these pills, they included women with high risk of blood clots, and the authors did not separately analyze women younger or older than 35, which could have influenced the results.
 The Seeger study investigated the safety of Yasmin, and compared “ethinylestradiol/drospirenone initiators and medically similar initiators of other oral contraceptives….”
 The authors did not specify the types of “other oral contraceptives” that were compared to Yasmin, nor did they specify the dosage of estrogen and progestin taken by women in the comparison group.
 That could have also influenced the findings.
 The Dinger study compared drospirenone-containing oral contraceptives to pills containing levonorgestrel (a type of progestin), pills containing other progestins, and non-hormonal types of contraceptives.
 There were several differences in the way that these two studies were conducted and analyzed that might explain why their results were more favorable than the studies by independent researchers.
 For example, the four studies that reported higher risk of drospirenone-containing pills statistically controlled for the estrogen doses in their analyses.2-5